-There are many organizations that CRS works with regularly to advance a clean energy agenda.
-They work on local, state, and national levels to promote renewable energy and energy efficiency, and develop innovative solutions to environmental issues.
+There are many organizations CRS works with regularly to advance a clean energy agenda.
+These groups work on local, state, and national levels to promote renewable energy and energy efficiency, and develop innovative solutions to environmental issues.
+The ones that reference Green-e certification in their requirements or guidelines are listed here.

 10-Year Framework of Programmes (10YFP) on Sustainable Consumption and Production (SCP).
 The 10-year framework of programs on sustainable consumption and production patterns (10YFP) is a global framework of action to enhance international cooperation to accelerate the shift towards sustainable consumption and production (SCP) in both developed and developing countries.
 CRS is a member of the 10YFP Consumer Information Programme for Sustainable Consumption and Production (CI-SCP), which is administered by the United Nations Environment Programme (UNEP).
 CI-SCP serves as a global platform to support the provision of quality information on goods and services, and it promotes the identification and implementation of the most effective strategies to engage consumers in sustainable consumption.
 It empowers and raises the profile of relevant policies, strategies, projects, and partnerships by building synergies and cooperation between different stakeholders to leverage resources toward mutual goals.
 [For more information, see the 10YFP website]